 A stress echocardiogram is the same as a transthoracic echocardiogram, except a stress echocardiogram takes pictures before and after performing exercise.
 The duration of the exercise is usually 6 to 10 minutes but can be shorter or longer depending on your exercise tolerance and fitness level.

 However, if you undergo a transesophageal echocardiogram, your doctor will instruct you to not eat anything for

 If your doctor has ordered a stress echocardiogram, wear clothes and shoes that are comfortable to exercise in.

-- damage to heart muscle
+- damage to the heart muscle

 - heart defects

-- heart size
+- abnormal cardiac chamber size

-- pumping strength
+- problems with pumping function